 Adult cats sleep for up to 15 hours a day, while kittens sleep for up to 20.
 When they rest, they sometimes keep their eyes open, regardless of how deep they’re sleeping.

 Slow-wave sleep (SWS) is the shallowest form of rest.
-Brain Research describes how within slow-wave sleep, there are two different stages: labeled light and deep slow-wave sleep.
+Brain Research describes how there are two different stages within slow-wave sleep: labeled light and deep slow-wave sleep.

 While cats are in the slow-wave stage of sleep, their senses are still in tune with what’s going on in their environment.
 This is important for wild cats, who need to flee from predators and other dangers at short notice.

 As a result, cats experiencing slow-wave sleep may keep one or both eyes open so that they can react immediately if they notice any abnormal sounds.
 These sounds sometimes signify that danger is close.

 The rapid eye movement of sleep (REM) is a deeper form of sleep.
 It’s when cats are most likely to dream.
 During this stage, cats lose muscle function, and their paws and ears will twitch.
 Your cat will seem active because the brain functions in the same way as when it’s awake.
 Sometimes, your cat will look like it’s running in its sleep.